Notices of decision: covering letter: to the DAA1(A) recipient

 There will be occasions when it will not be appropriate to issue a covering letter.
 This may be the case where there is nothing to add to previous correspondence.

-Where interest is accruing remind the liable person.
-Do not mention interest in the notice of decision covering NIC.
+Where interest is accruing, remind the liable person.
+Do not mention interest in the notice of decision covering NICs.

 No interest is charged on statutory payments.

 More than one person affected by the decision

 Where the decision will affect more than one person, if it’s not already been explained, explain who is affected by the decision - see DANSP41000.

 Unable to name all affected employees in NICs liability decision